 A: CottageCutz dies are 100% lead free.

 Q: How are CottageCutz dies manufactured?

 A: CottageCutz dies are manufactured using a chemical etching process.
 The Super Hardened Tool Steel is placed in an acid bath where approximately two-thirds of the metal is etched away.
 The ridges or blades have a tolerance of less than the width of a human hair.
 Dies are quality checked before being coated.
 The coating helps seal the steel and gives it a more friendly appearance.
 After a final quality check, they are packaged with a full color graphic that shows the results of a fully-assembled shape.

 Q: Is the manufacturing of CottageCutz dies harmful to the environment?

 A: This is such an important question.
 No, CottageCutz dies are NOT harmful to the environment.
-The acid used to etch the metal is recycled many times before being sent back to the manufacture where the metal is removed from the acid and the acid is recycled once again.
+The acid used to etch the metal is recycled many times before being sent back to the manufacture where the metal is removed from the acid.
+The acid is recycled once again.